video-annotation-project/video-annotation-tool/README.md

 ```

 ### Configuring Tensorboard
-To install tensorboard on your instance, SSH into the instance and run
+To install tensorboard on your instance, SSH into the instance using `eb ssh` and run

 ```
 pip install tensorboard
 ```